samikshakute/30-Days-of-Code/Day 0/README.md

-**Objective:**
-In this challenge, we review some basic concepts that will get you started with this series.

 **Task:**
 To complete this challenge, you must save a line of input from stdin to a variable, print Hello, World. on a single line, and finally print the value of your variable on a second line.